mike-ward/mike-ward.github.io/_posts/2006-11-19-bloget-alpha-2-is-away.md

 ---
 layout: post
-title:  Bloget Alpha 2 is Away...
+title: 'Bloget Alpha 2 is Away...'
 ---
 Bloget Alpha 2 is ready for download.
 So what's new you ask?
 The two major new features of this release are Pingback support and logging.